Chicken Starter Kit

 chicks in brooder with Chicken Starter Kit text overlay

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 Chicken Starter Kit

-Personally, I would recommend not buying your products from Amazon.
+I would recommend not buying your products from Amazon.
 Yes, you are going to see Amazon links in this post.
-Not everyone is able to go to a feed store to get feeders and waterers that they want.
-The place where I buy my feed doesn't sell other supplies for poultry.
+Not everyone can go to a feed store to get feeders and waterers that they want.

 I'd watch out for the poultry starter kits that you can get on Amazon for example.
 One kit has it listed as an adult feeder and a chick feeder, but they are both feeders I would use for chicks, not adult chickens of any size.